What is a quest? ‘A long or arduous search for something.‘

 I searched for new light sources to help me grow as an individual.
 I needed to cut away from everything I knew and move far away.
 And that is what we did.

 Now here I am after the initial journey, yet in many ways I am still on the quest of self-discovery if not in another country.
 I have lived the last near decade of my life completely open to whatever lessons present themselves to me, some through; opportunities, new cultures or traditions, education, new people, or work; bringing light, some dark, and endless amounts of love and understanding, if nothing else, compassion for the struggle of others (walking in the shoes if it were).
 And being receptive to all the lessons along the way, and I have made great strides in who I am as a person in countless ways.
 There have been moments that have profoundly changed me to the core of my being, some bringing me to my knees.
 You pull yourself up, dust yourself off and continue the journey.
-It has been a journey as deep as kilometers long.
+It has been a journey as deep as miles long.

 With all my might I try to pass on the essence of these 40+ years worth of lessons to my children.
 Most they will discover as they grow, but some things I can pass along like guiding lights towards openness and acceptance.
 To give access to doors which open towards options, possibilities and hope for them to find some sort of happiness in this very stressful world by how they think about the world, and their responsibility to it.
 I want them to see human existence as I see do; full of possibilities.
-I want them to remain loving wondering creatures, beacons of hope.
+I want them to remain loving, wondering creatures, and beacons of hope.

 One thing I know for sure is that I am not willing to except us being separated by borders, religions, laws and rules or whatever prison people want to put themselves in.
 I refuse to separate people into categories.
 We are one human race coexisting on a rock blasting through the universe at 100,000 kms/hour.
 We hold-on as best we can given the opportunities that are presented in our lives.
-It is majority luck to whom we are born, maybe some ambition and drive to change, but mostly chance.
+It is majority luck to who we are born, maybe some ambition and drive to change, but it is mostly chance.
 We make our own paths, sometimes uphill through the thick, other times beaten down by those before us.
 However, we all know we will die, and we try to live the best lives we can.
 We all love our children and our families in the same ways.
 We wish and hope for a better future for them than we had for ourselves.
-With this similarity I try to make connections between all the people I meet, try to relate, try to see others as they are and find ways to connect.
+With this similarity I try to make connections between all the people I meet, try to relate, try to see others as they are and find ways to unit or find compromise.
 I believe people are mostly good, or at least trying to be good, and if they are not good it is because of their circumstances and from what life has done to them.
 I have complete compassion for all; even those who dislike me.
-In fact, I give them the most compassion, and myself the time to see the why, understanding that not everyone is on the same page, and sometimes we act as mirrors as to what we are not to one another.
+In fact, I give them the most empathy, and myself the time to see the why, understanding that not everyone is on the same page, and sometimes we act as mirrors as to what we are not to one another.
 Sometimes it is my positive nature that annoys, sometimes I am a reminder of all the things that they did not get around to.
 In these situation I try to stay true to myself by not letting their negativity change me.
 I stay true to my core being, remembering how long the journey is to get here and I send them love that one day they might also see how amazing life can be just by changing your outlook.
-It is hard not to hate someone, and it takes practice, yet it is these more challenging relationships that I have learned the most from about myself.
+It is hard not to hate someone, and it takes practice, yet it is these more challenging relationships that I have learned the most about myself from.

 Looking deeper inside myself, I crave freedom for a reason.
 Initially I wrote all the details but have decided not to tell exactly the complicated situations I lived through because it is subjective and not everyone feels the same.
-Instead, I will say whatever your neurosis might be, those things that trips you up and stops you from moving forward in life; pinpoint them, and deal with them head on.
+Instead, I will say whatever your neurosis might be, those things that trip you up and stop you from moving forward in life; pinpoint them, and deal with them head on.
 Talk to the people you need to and put your issues to rest, even if they are 30+ years old like my own.
 Ask the why things happened the way they did, and try to make sense of it all using more experienced grown-up eyes.
 Because being honest with how I am able to cut off ties and travel the world, I had to come to terms with it all before I was able to move on.

 That’s my quest and my quiet truth.